GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

 ## WebUSB descriptors

-While WebUSB can work with many devices without firmware modifications however additional functionality is enabled by marking the device with specific descriptors indicating support for WebUSB.
+While WebUSB can work with many devices without firmware modifications, additional functionality is enabled by marking the device with specific descriptors indicating support for WebUSB.
 For example, you can specify a landing page URL that the browser can direct the user to when your device is